Bate leaves Chelsea for Leeds in £1.5m deal and signs three-year contract with Whites

 The bigger picture

-Leeds continue to build long-term under the guidance of Marcelo Bielsa, despite an enigmatic coach being yet to commit to a new contract of his own.
+Leeds continue to build for the long-term under the guidance of Marcelo Bielsa, despite an enigmatic coach having not yet committed to a new contract of his own.

 Bate will form part of that project, with the Whites looking to get players on board that will soon be pushing for competitive outings.